-This Land Use Code is adopted for the purpose of promoting the public health, safety, morals, convenience, order, prosperity and welfare of the present and future inhabitants of the Town of Ignacio.
+This Land Use Code is adopted for the purpose of promoting the public health, safety, morals, convenience, order, prosperity, and welfare of the present and future inhabitants of the Town of Ignacio.
+The intent of this Land Use Code is not to create or establish contradictory or problematic requirements or processes.